MSRG/HyperLedgerLab/docs/HowToUse.md

 **WorkFlow**

+1. Create a CLI instance in your Openstack account
+    * This node will used as the access point to kubernetes and fabric network
+    * SSH into it and All following commands should be executed from this node

-1. Clone the repository:
+2. Clone the repository:
     * `git clone git@github.com:sahilkalra1991/master_thesis.git`
     * `git submodule sync; git submodule update --init`

-2. Create .env file with details about Openstack auth
+2. Create .env file with details about Openstack authentication
     * Copy `env_sample` to `.env`
     * Provide appropriate details